neonevm/neon-evm.docs/docs/token_transferring/neonpass_usage.md

 > Under the hood, moving tokens from Neon EVM to Solana or vice versa requires two transactions: one for Neon EVM (which requires a fee in NEON) and another for Solana (which requires a fee in SOL).
 However, NeonPass consolidates these payments.
 Transferring tokens from Neon EVM to Solana requires the tansaction fees to be paid in NEON; whereas transferring tokens from Solana to Neon EVM requires the transaction fees to be paid in either NEON or SOL (depending on user's choice of token).

+- Access the NeonPass page using a browser where your wallet applications are attached.

 <!-- Retiring this, believe it is out dated in terms of payment

 For example, moving tokens from Neon EVM to Solana requires two transactions, one for Neon EVM (which requires a fee in NEON) and another for Solana (which requires a fee in SOL). -->